-- 1. Fill the mold to overflowing in one layer. - 2.
-Consolidate the concrete by inserting the vibrator vertically along the centerline at intervals not exceeding 150 mm (6 in.).
+- 2. Consolidate the concrete by inserting the vibrator vertically along the centerline at intervals not exceeding 150 mm (6 in.).
 Take care to not over-vibrate and withdraw the vibrator slowly to avoid large voids.
 Do not contact the bottom or sides of the mold with the vibrator. - 3.
 After vibrating, strike the mold 10 to 15 times with the mallet. - 4.
 Strike off the surface of the molds with tamping rod, straightedge, float, or trowel. - 5.
 Immediately begin initial curing.

-Procedure - Initial Curing
+Initial Curing

 - When moving cylinder specimens made with single use molds support the bottom of the mold with trowel, hand, or other device. - For initial curing of cylinders, there are two methods, use of which depends on the agency.
-In both methods, the curing place must be firm, within /4 in. of a level surface, and free from vibrations or other disturbances. - Maintain initial curing temperature: - 16 to 27°C (60 to 80°F) for concrete with design strength up to 40 Mpa (6000 psi).

-- 20 to 26°C (68 to 78°F) for concrete with design strength of 40 Mpa (6000 psi) or more. - Prevent loss of moisture.
+In both methods, the curing place must be firm, within 1⁄4 in. of a level surface, and free from vibrations or other disturbances. - Maintain initial curing temperature: - 16 to 27°C (60 to 80°F) for concrete with design strength up to 40 Mpa (6000 psi). - 20 to 26°C (68 to 78°F) for concrete with design strength of 40 Mpa (6000 psi) or more. - Prevent loss of moisture.